miestrode/hash/docs/cego/REVISION-1.md

 ### Initialization

-The first stage of CEGO is initialization, and it ensures the engine are ready for playing, as some engines have long initialization times, which can be caused by, for example, loading a neural network, downloading a tablebase, etc. Therefore, once communication begins, engines should send the message:
+The first stage of CEGO is initialization, and it ensures the engine are ready for playing, as some engines have long initialization times.
+This can be caused by, for example, loading a neural network, downloading a tablebase, etc. Therefore, once communication begins, engines should send the message:

 ```
 ready\n
 ```

-as soon as it is ready to play.
+as soon as they are ready to play.
 Note that like all messages, this one should be terminated by a newline, as seen above.

 ### First move